kitshinghk-crypto/kafka-event-counter/README.md

 {"url":"https://www.facebook.com","events":[{"type":"CLICK","count":151},{"type":"VIEW","count":186}]}
 ```
 ## Data Aggregation Worker
-[Data Aggregation Worker](event-data-aggregation) aggregates the event data in Postgre DB into a summary table.
+[Data Aggregation Worker](event-data-aggregation) aggregates the event data in Postgresql DB into a summary table.
 The worker aggregate
 the count every 5 minutes by each url, hour and event type.
 The following table shows an example of the summary table.
 ```
 event_counter=# select * from event_summary;